Safe-DS/DSL/docs/stub-language/annotations.md

 - [Type parameters][type-parameters]
 - [Pipelines][pipelines]

-The valid targets of an annotation can be restricted with the [`Target`][safeds.lang.Target] annotation.
+The valid targets of an annotation can be restricted with the [`Targets`][safeds.lang.Targets] annotation.
 By default all targets are allowed.
 Likewise, an annotation can only be called once on the same declaration by default, unless the annotation is marked as[Repeatable][safeds.lang.Repeatable].

 Annotation calls are always located right in front of their target.
 Exception: In the case of compilations units they are located at the very top of the file.
 Here is an example that demonstrates how to call the annotation `#!sds OnlyForExperts` that we defined above on a [class][classes]: